musselwhizzle/Focus-Points/docs/Focus Points.md

 - Display (EXIF) metadata of the selected image

 **Principle of operation:** <br>
 The plugin uses [ExifTool](https://exiftool.org/) to retrieve EXIF metadata from the image file.
 Autofocus related information is extracted from metadata and is processed to visualize the focus points.
-In order for this to work, the plugin requires an image file that has camera maker specific metadata information (_makenotes_) included.
+In order for this to work, the plugin requires an image file that has camera maker specific metadata information (_makernotes_) included.

 Note: ExifTool comes as part of the plugin package and does not need to be installed separately.